-We give the definition of the tropical algebra which is essential for studying tropical geometry. \begin{definition}[Tropical algebra] We define $\mathbb{T}=\mathbb{R}\cup \{-\infty\}$.
+In this section, we recall the basics about tropical plane curves.
+For details, see \cite{MS}.
+First, we give the definition of the tropical algebra which is essential for studying tropical geometry. \begin{definition}[Tropical algebra] We define $\mathbb{T}=\mathbb{R}\cup \{-\infty\}$.
 The \textit{tropical algebra} is the triple $(\mathbb{T}, \oplus, \odot)$, where the addition $\oplus$ is defined as the operation that takes the maximum of two numbers and the multiplication $\odot$ is defined as the ordinary addition.
 We can easily check that $(\mathbb{T}, \oplus, \odot)$ is a semifield. \end{definition}

 To define tropical plane curves in terms of tropical algebra, we define tropical polynomials. \begin{definition}[Tropical polynomials] A \textit{tropical polynomial} $\mathcal{F}$ is an expression of the form